cloudify-cosmo/docs.getcloudify.org/content/cli/snapshots.md

 * ` --restore-certificates` - Restore the certificates from the snapshot, using them to replace the current Manager certificates.

-                             If the certificates' metadata (I.E: the Manager IP address) from the snapshot does not match the Manager metadata, the certificates cannot work on this Manager and will not be restored.
+                             If the certificates` metadata (I.E: the Manager IP address) from the snapshot does not match the Manager metadata, the certificates cannot work on this Manager and will not be restored.
 In the